AlvinLindfors/earth-minecraft/README.md

   /trigger store
 ```

-To spend time you first need to convert it to the corresponding __bottled time__ item which can then be traded with the villagers.
+To spend time you first need to convert it to the corresponding __bottled time__ item which can then be traded with the villagers in the store.
 You can convert it in the store where there are four signs maked by four colours.
 If you right click any of them it turns your time into bottled time provided you have enough.

 ## Commands